arirawr/background-overlay-scss/README.md

 # background-overlay-scss
 SCSS mixin and compiled CSS for a simple, customisable box shadow overlay for background images.
+Use images directly from the web without opening Photoshop.

 ## [SEE EXAMPLE HERE.](http://arirawr.github.io/background-overlay-scss)